 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.

 Postgraduate taught courses

-For a postgraduate taught course such as a Masters, you would normally need a Bachelors degree from a recognised institution in a relevant subject.
+For a postgraduate taught course, such as a Masters, you would normally need a Grado de Licenciado / Licenciatura in a relevant subject, and from a recognised institution.